MetaFam/mimis/README.md

 }
 ```

 When the node is loaded, the system will check for the existence of `/org/MetaGame/Raid Map/Players/dysbulic/` for the user did:3:kjzl…pfr717.
-If that node exists, all the paths in that node will be added (overwriting any existing entries) into the current context.
+If that node exists, all the paths in that node will be added (overwriting any existing entries) to the current context to create a composite.

 So, in order to customize their representation on the map, a user would define a `svg` entry in the aforementioned directory.

+## Algorithm

+#1.
+Start the search queue with the Mïmis root from IDX.
+#2.
+Each Mïmis node has an optional ordered list of DIDs of overriding users.
+If any are specified, add their Mïmis roots to the search queue in the order given for the DIDs.
+#3.
+While there is more than one element remaining in the path to be dereferenced, shift the first element and iterate over the search queue, looking for directory nodes that have a child element that matches the current path portion.
+#4.
+Each iteration produces a new search queue one level deeper in the tree.
+#5.
+If a node has overrides, those overrides are added to the search queue following the element being dereferenced.
+The node added to the queue is from the same position in the tree as is currently being defreferenced.